CS FMP 200 - Car radio AEG - Free user manual and instructions

 • AUTOMATIC MEMORY STORING & PROGRAM SCANNING

-search is finished, And then 6 strongest stations are stored into the corresponding preset number button.
+search is finished, and then the 6 strongest stations are stored into the corresponding preset number button.

 - Program scanning

-Press AMS button (18) shortly to scan preset station, When the field strength level is more than the threshold level of stop level, the radio is holding at that preset number for several seconds with release mute, then searches again.
+Press AMS button (18) shortly to scan preset stations.
+When the field strength level is more than the threshold level of stop level, the radio holds at that preset number for several seconds with release mute, then searches again.

 - STATION STORING